 </DialogTrigger>

-The libraries often order CSS starting places or helper layouts and positioning, but the goal is to let you have full styling control.
+The libraries often offer CSS starting places or helper layouts and positioning, but the goal is to let you have full styling control.
 You can even see little bits of styling inline in the bones, hinting or providing meaningful minimal defaults as to the styling you'll likely use.

 Here's an incomplete list of skinless libraries: